Jadens-arc/jadens-arc.github.io/content/posts/my-journey-so-far.md

 +++
 title = 'My Journey So Far'
-date = 2024-04-26T14:31:13-07:00
+date = 2024-07-01T10:31:13-07:00
 draft = true
 +++

-In my relatively short time on Earth and my even shorter time in my career, I've had a pretty wild journey.
+In my relatively short time on Earth and even shorter time in my career, I've had a pretty wild journey.
 Hopefully, someone finds this useful or inspiring in some way.
 More than anything, I hope this gives future developers some perspective.

 **What I wanted to be growing up**